 If you are reading this you may be asking yourself, “Do I need life insurance,” or “should I get life insurance?”
 The truth is, most people realize the importance of having at least some life insurance.
-However, those asking the question, “who needs life insurance” may fail to consider some of the more important reasons to have life insurance.
+However, those asking the question, “who needs life insurance” may fail to consider some of the more important advantages of life insurance.
 The following list of the top ten reasons you need life insurance will help shed some light on why you may need to get covered today.

 Importance of Life Insurance [Top 10 Reasons]